CliMA/EnsembleKalmanProcesses.jl/docs/src/learning_rate_scheduler.md

 ## Early termination (with adaptive learning rate)

 When using an adaptive learning rate, early termination may be triggered when a scheduler-specific condition is satisfied prior to the final user prescribed `N_iter`.
-Early termination is implemented as a return from `update_ensembe!(` and can be integrated into the calibration loop as follows
+See how to set the termination condition for such schedulers in the [API documentation](@ref scheduler_api).
+When triggered, early termination is returns a not-`nothing` value from `update_ensembe!(` and can be integrated into the calibration loop as follows

 ```julia
 using EnsembleKalmanProcesses # for get_ϕ_final, update_ensemble!